 It's scary to think about writing a work of fiction about a totally different time, especially when readers are knowledgeable.

 You won't get far if you don't have the necessary information about that period of time at your fingertips.

 You need to be totally confident that you'll get it right.
 And now you will!

 Take the fear and doubt out of writing a great historical fiction book.
-Get Painless Historical Fiction: American West right now at this low introductory price.
+Get Painless Historical Fiction: American West right now.

-PS The price will be going up soon, so don't delay.
-Get everything you need to know about the American West in the 19th century right now.
+PS Get everything you need to know about the American West in the 19th century right now.
 Don't spend your own valuable time doing boring research.
 Don't pay hundreds to have it done.
 Get it all right now for a fraction of the price you'd expect to pay!